 - Tips and suggestions for supporting and enriching students’ academic experiences.

-What is the purpose of the academic planning map?
+What is the purpose of the academic plan?

 Whether a student is in elementary, middle or high school, one key to success is early planning.
-The purpose of the academic planning map is to:
+The purpose of the academic plan is to:

 - Empower students and families with information;